WHAT'S IN A NAME?

 So, what's in a name?
 The premise of calling our facility eMbers was the attempt to create the beginning of that new spark in the community.
 We've all had those conversations of "I wish we had this, I wish we had that..." .

 A few months ago, I began making fires in our new wood fired brick oven in the STATION.
-I've created more fires in the past few months than I ever have in my entire life.
+I've created more fires in the first few months than I ever have in my entire life.
 Each fire remains the same.
 None have ever started with a single ember.
 The name embers isn't the possessive "eMber's".
 It is the plural form of "eMbers".
 A fire is made possible with many embers.
 This project was never created or continued with one person.
 It was made possible by many "embers" who allowed us the opportunity to open and grow.

 The STATION would not exist if the community didn't believe and share in what we do.
 Old friends and new friends alike made the expansion possible and if we continue to meet more "embers", our visions will continue to ignite.
 Realizing goals and visions are a great feeling, creating them is scary. eMbers is designed to show that by following through and fighting past the scary, good things can happen.
 We've been inspired by others who were able to achieve their dreams and it is our passion to inspire others the same way so they can follow their dreams.